-The Database is the heart of your software.
+The database is the heart of your digital photo organizer software.

 If your software allows you to create keywords then it is using a database.
 This database is what makes your software tick.
 The database is the intermediary storage between your software and your actual image files.

 In order for your keywords to be attached to your pictures, your software must have the capability to save keywords from its internal database to the actual image files.
 Unless your software does this, your keywords are confined to your software and they are not mobile.